Test cricket needs a four-year, not two-year, championship with no final, and with all 12 teams participating

 Test cricket will not just disappear.
 It is our heritage, a way of life.
 More books have been written on Test cricket, than on all other sports combined.
 It has more stories, tales and legends, as also intricacies, than any other sport.
-It has evolved over the last 142 years to what it is now.
+It has evolved steadily over the last nearly a-century-and-a-half to what it is now.
 How we preserve it is up to us.
 In my view, ICC should immediately re-think the World Test Championship it has devised and take corrective action right away.

 (Updated on 23rd June 2022).